kamilkisiela/loona/docs/react/advanced/mutation-as-action.md

 sidebar_label: Mutation as Action
 ---

-It's not only an action that can be dispatched, you can do it too with a mutation.
-If you don't need the result of a mutatiin and you want to access data only through your queries, dispatching an action makes a lot of sense in this case.
+It's not only an action that can be dispatched, you can dispatch a mutation as well.
+If you don't need the result of a mutation and you want to access data only through your queries, dispatching an action makes a lot of sense in this case.

 ## How to define